sfX-android/GRM/README.md

 # GRM
 GRM - [G]rapheneOS [R]epo [M]anager

-A graphical UI for managing a custom Apps [repository](https://github.com/GrapheneOS/apps.grapheneos.org) for [Graphene OS](https://grapheneos.org/)
+A graphical UI for managing a custom Apps [repository](https://github.com/GrapheneOS/apps.grapheneos.org) for [GrapheneOS](https://grapheneos.org/)

 ## IMPORTANT HINT

 GRM is not related to the Graphene project in any way.
 It is just a personal project and comes without any guarantees ;)

+_The GrapheneOS name and logo are trademarks of the [GrapheneOS](https://grapheneos.org/) project._

 # Requirements

 ## Supported Operating Systems

-While GRM runs on any Linux natively it can be used on any Operating System which supports [docker](https://www.docker.com).
+While GRM runs on any Linux natively it can be used on any Operating System which supports [docker](https://www.docker.com), which means:

+- Windows
+- Linux
+- Mac OS

 ## Apps Repository